robisim74/angular-l10n/README.md

     - `TranslationModule` to translate texts
     - `LocalizationModule` to translate texts, dates & numbers
     - `LocaleValidationModule` for number validation by locales
+    - `LocaleSeoModule` for SEO by locales
     - `CollatorModule` for sorting and filtering a list by locales
     - `LocaleInterceptorModule` for setting the locale in _Accept-Language_ header on outgoing requests
 - Direct loading of translation data (objects)
-- Asynchronous loading of translation data (json):
+- Asynchronous loading of translation data (JSON):
     - Static
     - WebAPI
     - Fallback